 The homes that have sold but not yet closed escrow are generally either active contingent short sales or a pending sale.
 You may not know the price of those homes because the price is generally not disclosed until the transaction has closed, but you do know the list price.
 You also know that the list price was adequate to attract an offer.

 If the home sold very quickly with few days on the market, it probably sold at list price.

 Choosing a List Price Depends on Market

 You may find this difficult to believe, but you really can't price a home too low.
-You can price it too high and nobody will look at it.
-But if you price it too low, it doesn't mean that it will sell for that price and you'll take a bath.
+You can price it too high, and nobody will look at it.
+But if you price it too low, it doesn't mean that it will sell for that price, and you'll take a bath.
 If a price is very attractive, it might pull in a lot of buyers.
-A seller might receive multiple offers, perhaps each offer higher than the last offer.
-Because it's buyers who set market value.
+A seller might receive multiple offers; perhaps each offers higher than the last offer.
+Because it's buyers, who set market value.
 And nothing drives up home prices faster than a home every buyer wants to own.

 Remember the adage location, location, location.
 A home located on a busy street might be worth tens of thousands or even hundreds of thousands less than a home located on a quiet cul-de-sac.
 If your home backs up to a landfill or a commercial building, you can deduct even more from the comparable sales.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.